sunSeekingGoth/MakeSenseWithObsidian/Tutorial/04_Research.md

 What quick add does is basically create easy commands that we can call.
 This means we can create systems that give us simple ways of organising our notes.
 This again is very flexible and hackable, so you can do lots with it, and we will be showing you a couple of simple examples.

 Install it [HERE](obsidian://show-plugin?id=quickadd), or go to Settings>community plugins>browse and search `QuickAdd`.
 (Make sure you remember to enable it.)

+There is also a nice video [HERE](https://youtu.be/gYK3VDQsZJo) for more depth.

 ---
 ### Setting it up?